 - All siblings learned to do whatever they needed to do, to survive.

-- He’d tell stories of his mom having parties and, when everyone passed out, she’d wake up the kids and they’d steal money from the guests’ pockets.
+- He’d tell stories of his mom having parties and, when everyone passed out, she’d wake up the kids to steal from the guests’ pockets.

 - He had spent time in and out of juvi and adult jail.

-- As a youth, he’d been charged with “sexual interference on a minor,” but had me convinced that he had “just spanked his younger brother” when he was babysitting him, and that the justice system had misinterpreted it.
+- As a youth, he’d been charged with “sexual interference on a minor,” but convinced me that he had “just spanked his younger brother” and that the justice system had misinterpreted it.

 - Over time, I came to learn of a history of incest amongst the siblings, as well as physical and emotional abuse passed down from the parents and their varying sexual partners to the children.